Whisky Tasting Seminar

 * Thanks to B-21.com and MasterofMalts.com for descriptions of whiskies, and Wikipedia for distillery histories.

 This event fills to capacity.
-Please download our Registration Form and return it TODAY!!
+Please download our Registration Form and mail it TODAY!!

 Special thanks to our generous sponsor, King Fisher Society !!!